 If you’re new to email authentication, it’s likely that you’ve run up terms like DMARC, DKIM, and SPF and want to better understand them so you can choose which one works for you.

-A method for validating emails called Domain-based Message Authentication, Reporting and Conformance (DMARC) was created to identify and stop email spoofing.
+A method for validating emails called Domain-based Message Authentication, Reporting, and Conformance (DMARC) was created to identify and stop email spoofing.
 DMARC also provides a means for email senders and recipients to share information about messages that fail DMARC authentication.

 SPF and DKIM are the other two techniques that DMARC is made to cooperate with.
-DMARC adds on the authentication given by SPF and DKIM by prescribing how email recipients should cope with failures in SPF or DKIM authentication.
+DMARC adds to the authentication given by SPF and DKIM by prescribing how email recipients should cope with failures in SPF or DKIM authentication.
 Email senders and recipients can transmit information about messages that are not authenticated by DMARC using DMARC.

 DKIM enables a business to assume responsibility for message transmission in a way that mailbox providers can verify.
 Cryptographic authentication allows for this verification.

 To sign email communications on behalf of a domain, DKIM employs public-key cryptography.
 When an email message is signed with DKIM, the recipient can use the DKIM key to verify that the message was truly sent by the stated sender and that the message has not been altered in transit.